Finance and Investments

 Share this article

-So where are the cities that potential real estate investors should be focusing their search for a good deal?
+People = demand.
+So which cities are the best places to buy rental property and search for good deals?
 And for homeowners considering holding onto property to rent out, are there big opportunities in your city?
 For clues on where the next emerging markets could be, we took a look through PwC’s latest report, “Emerging Trends in Real Estate 2024”.
 Here’s what we found.

 According to a survey of real estate consultants and industry professionals, here are the top 15 markets to watch: